trixi-framework/ParaviewCatalyst.jl/README.md

 ## Examples
-ParaviewCatalyst.jl is used by [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).
+ParaViewCatalyst.jl is used by [Trixi.jl](https://github.com/trixi-framework/Trixi.jl).

 ## Authors
-ParaviewCatalyst.jl was initiated by Jake Bolewski (@jakebolewski) at https://github.com/CliMA/ and is now maintained at https://github.com/trixi-framework.
+ParaViewCatalyst.jl was initiated by Jake Bolewski (@jakebolewski) at https://github.com/CliMA/ and is now maintained at https://github.com/trixi-framework.

 ## License
-ParaviewCatalyst.jl is licensed under the MIT license (see [LICENSE.md](LICENSE.md)).
+ParaViewCatalyst.jl is licensed under the MIT license (see [LICENSE.md](LICENSE.md)).